launchbynttdata/common-platform-documentation/platform/development-environments/local/java/mac/README.md

 # Introduction
-This(https://github.com/launchbynttdata/launch-api-hex-java-template) is a template java project built on the principles of
+This [template](https://github.com/launchbynttdata/launch-api-hex-java-template) is a template java project built on the principles of
 - Hexagonal architecture
     - clean separation between the core business logic & external interfaces.
 - Command Query Responsibility Segregation and